iamirmasoud/bulkboto3/README.md

   <h3 align="center">Bulk Boto</h3>

   <p align="center">
-    Python package for parallel and bulk operations on S3 based on boto3!
+    Python package for fast and parallel transfer of bulk of files to S3 based on boto3!
     <br />
     <!--
     <a href="https://github.com/iamirmasoud/bulk_boto"><strong>Explore the docs »</strong></a>